kw7oe/kw7oe.github.io/content/posts/gen-server.md

 Start by using `Agent`.
 If it provide what you need, that's great.
 A rule of thumb is to reach for tool that have a higher level abstraction.
-Only reach out to `GenServer` as base when you need extra customization.
+Only reach out to GenServer as base when you need extra customization.

-If `Agent` doesn't fit your requirement, then look into the combination of `GenServer` and `ETS` instead.
-Avoid writing your own `GenServer` to track key value pair, or other kind of state, unless it is a short term state.
+If `Agent` doesn't fit your requirement, then look into the combination of GenServer and `ETS` instead.
+Avoid writing your own GenServer to track key value pair, or other kind of state, unless it is a short term state.
 E.g. state of a game match.

-Also, try to **avoid storing global state** with `GenServer` _unless you are 100% sure that you won't run the application on multiple nodes_.
-When you start running `GenServer` process that store state in multiple nodes, things get really tricky.
+Also, try to **avoid storing global state** with GenServer _unless you are 100% sure that you won't run the application on multiple nodes_.
+When you start running GenServer process that store state in multiple nodes, things get really tricky.
 Chris Keathley wrote about the reasons really well in his article ["The dangers of the Single Global Process"][5].

-Well again, it really depends on your system requirements and you'll have to make the design decision.
-But do keep the rule of thumb in mind.
+Well again, _it really depends on your system requirements_ and you'll have to make the design decision.

----

 ## When you _should_ use GenServer?

 It's a bit irony isn't it.
-We have just listed a few use cases of GenServer in the section of "When you shouldn't user GenServer?".
+We have just go through a few use cases of GenServer in the section of "When you shouldn't user GenServer?".

 But that's the reality of design decision.
-That's no silver bullet to every problems, it really depends varily based on the context.
-It's the same for when and when you shouldn't use GenServer.
+That's no silver bullet to every problems, it really depends on the context.
+The same apply to  when and when you shouldn't use GenServer.

 So here are a list of scenario where it make sense to bring it GenServer: